Feasibility analysis for new businesses

 - calculate key profit figures

-- determine the break-event point of your business
+- determine the break-even point of your business

 - develop a cash flow statement and use it to estimate how long the business can survive without making profit